 - Private concession – no congestion or self drives in the area

 - Outside of the National park – less restrictive park rules

 - Removable roof on vehicles for unhindered views.

-Kwara Camp has not seen a recent refurbishment as the current lease for the lodge site has not yet been approved for renewal.
-You can therefore pick up a slightly discounted rate to stay here.
-The accommodation is in classic style “Meru” tents on raised decks, very typical of the slightly older safari camps.
-Each tent has great views of the surrounding bush and floodplains and are well spaced to provide some privacy.
+The accommodation is now in “tented chalets” on raised decks.
+Each unit has great views of the surrounding bush and floodplains and are well spaced to provide some privacy.
 We actually like Kwara because if does not offer excessive luxury but rather focuses on necessary comforts and excellent game viewing in their private concession.
 Indeed, this was the way that the original safari camps were set up when opulence was not the first requirement of a bush camp.
-We regard the Kwara concession as one of the best in Botswana – and the location is the envy of all the other lodge operators in Botswana.

 Kwara is owned by Kwando Safaris and is one of a portfolio of well located lodges owned by the same group.
 You can therefore pick up good discounts when combining with other related Camps on their safari circuit.